-Summary: Non-signatory Thailand acknowledges the humanitarian concerns raised by cluster munitions, but has not taken any steps to accede.
-Thailand participates in meetings of the convention.
-It voted in favor of a key United Nations (UN) resolution on the convention in December 2018.
+Non-signatory Thailand has acknowledged the humanitarian concerns raised by cluster munitions, but has not taken any steps to join the convention.
+It last participated in a meeting of the convention in November 2020.
+Thailand voted in favor of a key annual United Nations (UN) resolution promoting the convention in December 2020.

-Thailand is not known to have produced or exported cluster munitions, but it has imported them and possesses a stockpile.
-Thailand’s only known use of cluster munitions was in Cambodia during a 2011 border dispute.
+Thailand is not known to have produced or exported cluster munitions, but has imported them and possesses a stockpile.
+The only recorded use of cluster munitions by Thailand was in 2011 during a border dispute with Cambodia.

 The Kingdom of Thailand has not acceded to the Convention on Cluster Munitions.

-Thailand participated in the diplomatic conferences of the Oslo Process that created the Convention on Cluster Munitions, but it attended the formal negotiations in May 2008 only as an observer.
-Thailand did not sign the convention when it was opened for signature in Oslo in December 2008.
+Thailand participated in diplomatic conferences of the Oslo Process that created the Convention on Cluster Munitions.
+However, it attended the formal negotiations in May 2008 and the Oslo Signing Conference in December 2008 as an observer only.

-In December 2018, Thailand voted in favor of a UN General Assembly (UNGA) resolution that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
+In December 2020, Thailand voted in favor of a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
 It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Thailand has voted in favor of UNGA resolutions condemning continued use of cluster munitions in Syria, most recently in December 2018.
+Thailand has also voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria, most recently in December 2020.

 Thailand is a State Party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).